richardvenneman/appsignal-docs/source/ruby/instrumentation/method-instrumentation.html.md

 ---
 title: "Add method instrumentation"
 ---

 -> This feature is available since Ruby gem version 1.3 and only works for classes.

-Sometimes the default instrumentation is just not accurate enough.
+Sometimes [instrumentation blocks](/ruby/instrumentation/instrumentation.html) are not accurate enough.
 Every application is different, and so is the code that runs it.
-Developers know what code and, more accurately, what methods are slow.
+Developers know what code and, more accurately, what methods to instrument.

 It's possible to instrument methods in your Ruby code directly with AppSignal.
 Using the `appsignal` Ruby gem you can use our object integrations which